Stetsed/framework-power-measurment/README.md

 # Framework Power Measurment Tool

-This tool is made to measure the battery usage for the framework laptop, this might work on other laptops but you might have to change the path away from BAT1 to whatever battery your using.
+This tool is made to measure power on linux for the Framework laptop 13, it will probally work on others although I have not tested, as long as your laptop's battery starts with BAT in /sys/class/power_supply/ it will be found.

 ## Build
 ```bash